 Part D was not part of Original Medicare.
 It wasn’t until 2003 that the Medicare Prescription Drug Improvement and Modernization Act became part of Medicare.In 2006, Part D provided subsidized access to prescription drug insurance coverage on a voluntary basis.
 You could voluntarily enroll in a stand alone prescription drug plan (PDP) or an integrated Medicare Advantage Plan that offers prescription drug coverage (MAPD).

 If you have Original Medicare, you can enroll in a stand alone prescription drug plan.
 You would pay a monthly premium for the prescription drug plan and then have co-pays for each prescription drug.
 Some stand alone prescription drug plans have a deductible.
-In 2015, you would have a $320.00 deductible.
-Once you paid $320.00 out of pocket, the plan benefits would kick in.
+In 2019, you could have up to a $415.00 deductible.
+Once you paid $415.00 out of pocket, the plan benefits would kick in.
 Medicare Advantage Plans may offer prescription drug coverage as part of the plan (MAPD).
 Some MAPD plans have a deductible, some do not.
 MAPD Plans may charge a monthly premium.
 Some do not.
 It is imperative to conduct research to determine which Medicare prescription drug plan suits your lifestyle.

 Each prescription drug plan has a formulary (drug list).
 The formulary contains all the prescription drugs the plan offers.
 If you are enrolled in the prescription drug plan, you must choose drugs from the formulary, if you want the plan to pay for a portion of the drug.Each drug is placed on a tier.
 The tier acts as a pricing level for the drugs on the formulary.
 Some plans have a five tier formulary.
 Some plans have a four tier and others have a three tier.
 It is your responsibility to understand the number of tiers in your prescription drug plan, what the prices are per tier and what drugs are listed in the formulary.